General

 Why Do Retail Supply Chains Fail in the Mid-Mile?

 By the time a retailer notices a problem, the shipment has already missed its SLA.
 The mid-mile is where shipment visibility should be strongest because it is where exception cost is highest.
 Instead, it is where most retailers have the weakest data.
+With last-mile delivery alone accounting for 41% of supply-chain costs, any breakdown in the mid-mile compounds exponentially as the package moves closer to the customer.

 Explore real-time visibility to the all-mile for all fulfillment channels: Locus Control Tower